 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-American Airlines has launched a new no annual fee rewards credit card.
-This new product rolled out July 22, 2018, for new cardholders and can earn a 10,000-point signup bonus.
+American Airlines has launched a no annual fee rewards credit card.
+This product rolled out on July 22, 2018, for new cardholders.
 Current AAdvantage Bronze Card owners will automatically have their accounts upgraded and begin earning significantly more rewards.
 Here’s what you can expect from the American Airlines AAdvantage MileUp℠ Card.